 Learn more about the exam scoring process.

-The following pass rates are from the April 2017 exam administration and reflect the percentage of examinees who attained acceptable results by component.
+The SE exam is currently offered in pencil-and-paper (P&P) format and available twice per year*.
+Pass rates are updated after results are released—typically in May for the April exams and in December for the October exams.
+The following pass rates reflect the percentage of examinees who attained acceptable results by component.
 To pass the SE exam, acceptable results must be attained on both components.

 |Volume||Pass rate||Volume||Pass rate|